In this Episode, 5 ways to look your best even if you can’t figure out what shape you are.

 Your homework for this episode is to pick one of these 5 things to focus on for the next week.
 Just one.
 Find a few colors that are better on you than others.
 Discover your best neckline and hemline.
 As we do the challenge next week, focus on the fit.
 Get good at one, and then move on to the next.
-I’d love to hear your experiences in the Style Lounge.
+I’d love to hear your experiences in The Style Circle.

 Links & Resources from the show:

 Twill Pants can be found, here